Give and Take

 Shrutidhar Tripathi believes life is all about negotiation.

 “It starts from early in the morning when you’re negotiating with your kids over what to have for breakfast!”

-It was this belief in the importance of negotiation skills which led Shrutidhar to the Asia-Pacific College of Diplomacy at ANU to study a combined Master of Diplomacy and Master of Arts in International Relations.
+It was this belief in the importance of negotiation skills which led Shrutidhar to study a combined Master of Diplomacy and Master of Arts in International Relations.